thoth-tech/handbook/docs/communication/fearless-feedback.md

 Receiving feedback follows similar principles to delivery, however, in this case it is the response that changes.

-Mentally prepare to receive the feedback.
+**Mentally prepare to receive the feedback**.
 Ideally, you should have given permission or asked for the feedback.
+Reflect and ask yourself "_are you in a good mindset to receive feedbaack?_" when being asked permision.
+It is okay to say "_now is not the right time, but what about tomorrow morning?_".

-Be patient, now is the time to acknowledge and listen to the advice given.
-Develop a growth mindset.
+Be patient, now is the time to acknowledge and listen to the advice given. **Develop a growth mindset**.
 This will help you step back from the defence and accept feedback to improve and learn.

-Again, you should always assume positive intent.
+Again, you should always **assume positive intent**.
 Feedback is not a criticism on the work done, it is merely advice to improve and be even better next time around.

+**Use active listening skills**.
 Do not interrupt them as they are speaking.
 Listen to the whole story, rather than formulate challenges and excuses.
+Active listeners avoid interrputing, summarise the information, repeat back what they have heard, and observe body language.
+This will help with using a growth mindset, allowing you to focus on the person, rather than your own thoughts.

-The first response should be gratitude.
+The **first response should be gratitude**.
 Giving feedback takes courage and can be risky.
 People are often reluctant to share all their thoughts, creating a safe space can allow them to extract all feedback.
 Saying "_Thank you_" will put you in a constructive frame of mind.
 Gratitude demonstrates you are willing to listen and learn.

 <!-- WIP: If you are ever uncomfortable with a setting, say something.
 They may be unaware of the situation or feeling arising.
 Feedback should be a learning opportunity, not a -->

-If you want more specific information, take the time to restate what they have told you, and ask.
-Seeking to understand goes both ways.
+If you want more specific information, take the time to restate what they have told you, and ask. **Seeking to understand** goes both ways.
 Even if you disagree with some of the message, there is always something to learn.
 Actively trying to understand another perspective can help you to reach their conclusions.

 Similar to delivering feedback, there are some frameworks you can employ.